aj-m/chandere/README.md

 Primary Features
 ----------------

-* Allows for scraping from multiple boards and threads simutaneously.
+* Several boards and threads can be scraped from simutaneously.
-* Archives to many formats, including plaintext and even SQLite databases.
+* Archives to many formats, including plaintext and SQL.
 * A simple but powerful interface for filtering posts, with support for wildcard syntax and regular expressions.
-* Support for countless imageboards.
-Nearly every update brings support for another imageboard.
+* Countless imageboards are supported out of the box.
+New support is added nearly every update.

 Installation